 How Do I Get a Visa to Visit Palestine?

-The majority of our volunteers in Palestine receive a three-month tourist visa when arriving into Israeli airports or cross from Jordan to the West Bank.
+The majority of our volunteers in Palestine receive a three-month tourist visa when arriving at Israeli airports or crossing from Jordan to the West Bank.

-Americans, Canadians, and most Europeans do not require a visa to enter Palestine, but do refer to the visa exemption agreement for further information.
-Upon your arrival at the Israeli Airports in Tel Aviv or Eilat, you will be granted a tourist visa that is valid for 90 days.
-This is sufficient for participation in Study in Palestine’s programs as well as easy travel around Palestine and Israel.
+Americans, Canadians, and most Europeans do not require a visa to enter Palestine.
+However, you will have to apply for an Electronic Travel Authorization ETA-IL.
+Upon arrival at the Israeli Airports in Tel Aviv or Eilat, you will be granted a tourist visa valid for 90 days.
+This is sufficient for participating in Palestine’s study programs and traveling around the country and Israel.

 Traveling to Palestine On Your Own?